KGPML/Deep-Vessel/README.md

  **Note** that in the 3rd image the blood vessels are not easily visible to the human eye but our network does a good job at discerning the fine structure of the vessel.

- The ConvNet efficiently captures the underlying statistics that govern the degree of vesselness of a point in a color fundus image.
-This is particularly demonstrated in the 4th row, where the ConvNet detects a clinically important condition called [Neovascularization](https://en.wikipedia.org/wiki/Neovascularization) (which we got verified by multiple ophthalmologists) not marked in the ground truth.
+ The Ensemble of ConvNets efficiently captures the underlying statistics that govern the degree of vesselness of a point in a color fundus image.
+This is particularly demonstrated in the 4th row, where the Ensemble detects a clinically important condition called [Neovascularization](https://en.wikipedia.org/wiki/Neovascularization) (which we got verified by multiple ophthalmologists) not marked in the ground truth.